bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

       + b/c GPL is the ISC license of web applications.

 + These are also people who found the startups that hate copyleft.
-      + Their employers don't know they need it.
+      + Their employers don't know they need copyleft.
       + and these employers let you upstream a bit, after all.

 # As the Web grows up